No. 22 Auburn routs 8th-ranked Tennessee 84-64 for SEC title

 UP NEXT

-Auburn: The Tigers are cruising into their second straight NCAA Tournament.
+Auburn is cruising into its second straight NCAA Tournament.

 Tennessee makes its second straight NCAA Tournament.